 The scientific principles of the 4R nutrient stewardship framework involve applying the Right Source of fertilizer at the Right Rate, at the Right Time, and in the Right Place.
 The effective application of the 4R framework depends on site-specific characteristics such as soil type, cropping system, management techniques, and weather.
-The 4R nutrient stewardship provides a framework to achieve cropping system goals, such as increased production, increased farmer profitability, enhanced environmental protection and improved sustainability.
+The 4R nutrient stewardship provides a framework to achieve cropping system goals, such as increased production, increased profitability, enhanced environmental protection and improved sustainability.
 The 4R nutrient stewardship framework requires the implementation of BMPs that optimize the efficiency of fertilizer use.
-The goal is to match nutrient supply with crop requirements and to minimize nutrient losses from fields while taking into consideration local soil and climatic conditions, crop, management conditions and other site-specific factors.
+The goal is to match nutrient supply with forage requirements and to minimize nutrient losses from pastures while taking into consideration local soil and climatic conditions, management conditions and other site-specific factors.

-Other agronomic and conservation practices such as no-till farming and the use of cover crops play a valuable role in supporting the 4R nutrient stewardship framework.
-As a result, fertilizer BMPs are most effective when applied with other agronomic and conservation practices.
+Other agronomic and conservation practices such as the use of cover crops play a valuable role in supporting the 4R nutrient stewardship framework.
+As a result, fertilizer BMPs are most effective when applied with other conservation practices.